DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 #### stm32loader installation

 We will use `stm32loader` tool to upload the firmare to ROSbot.
-To check if you have this tool already installed on your robot open the terminal and run:
+To check if you have this tool already installed on your robot, open the terminal and run:

 ```bash
 $ sudo stm32loader --help